Learn something new every day More Info... by email

 The high jump is a jump made over a horizontal bar in track and field events.
 It is a jump for height that includes an approach run, a raised horizontal bar, and a soft or cushioned landing area.
 It has been competed in since the Olympics of ancient Greece, is featured at both high school and collegiate levels, and is now a popular sport in the modern Summer Olympic Games every four years.
 It has produced such popular athletes and terms as Dick Fosbury and his “Fosbury Flop.”

-The high jump can be executed in many ways, as they follow no restrictions, but have followed general trends throughout the history of the high jump.
+The high jump can be executed in many ways, as they follow no restrictions, but have followed general trends throughout the history of this event.
 The most popular jumps have included the scissors jump, which employs an upright posture with the legs split to decrease the height of the body; the Western straddle, or roll, which features a face down horizontal jump over the bar, with one leg leading the body; and the Fosbury Flop, which revolutionized the high jump method.

 With the help of the Fosbury Flop, high jumps heights have steadily increased in around the world for over a century.
 In the early 20th century, the high jump mark stood around 1.97 m (6.6 feet) with early methods.
 By 1956, the mark had moved up to 2.1 m (7 feet), and by 1977 had moved up to 2.33 m (7.6 feet).
-The high jump world record, both indoor and outdoor, is held by Cuban jumper Javier Sotomayor, who jumped 2.45 m (8.04 feet) in 1993.
+The world record for this event, both indoor and outdoor, is held by Cuban jumper Javier Sotomayor, who jumped 2.45 m (8.04 feet) in 1993.

 @SarahSon - I wonder if you have the high jump confused with the pole vault?
 Both of these events require jumping over a bar, but with the high jump, you don't use a pole to help propel you over.